 ML focuses on data to make a prediction of an outcome.
 ML divides into two groups called Statistical Learning and Deep Learning.
 Statistical Learning focuses on speech recognition and natural language processing (i.e., Dragon, Google Voice, Amazon Echo, etc.).
-Deep Learning (DL) is the field of analyzing complicated data from many inputs and across many dimensions, like a color photograph or a scanned image, and breaking the source into segments to analyze many perspectives.
-We call this DL-CNN (Deep Learning—Convolutional Neural Networking); I refer to DL-CNN as the “Study of Pixels.”
+Deep Learning (DL) is the field of analyzing complicated data from many inputs and across many dimensions, like a color photograph or a scanned image, and breaking the source into segments to analyze many perspectives, using understanding of mathematics like the change of basis matrix.
+We call this DL-CNN (Deep Learning-Convolutional Neural Networking); I refer to DL-CNN as the “Study of Pixels.”

 Deep Learning is the analysis of an image’s pixels and cataloging the pixels found in the image.
 The ability to differentiate between an orange and an apple can be deduced by the color, texture and shape; color orange to red, bumps to smooth surface, and circle to trapezoid-like shape.
 The ability to identify objects with CNN processing has tremendous benefit across many industries like farming, manufacturing, transportation and financial services.
 The ability to detect the brown spot on an apple or orange and remove the item robotically from shipping would enhance the product’s quality and safety of the public.
 In manufacturing, quality control processes are being deployed to use cameras to review the work area and ensure the correct number and correct item part numbers were used across an entire assembly of hundreds of parts, improving quality to new levels never seen before.
 Imagine long-haul trucking being scanned for any damage which may lead to traffic accidents that could then be prevented.